Funding Report

 Europe Is Highly Selective

-In Europe, the numbers are already severe before a founder even reaches the elite instruments.
-Preliminary 2025 figures reported for Horizon Europe placed the overall success rate at around 12%, with some calls falling as low as 2%.
+In Europe, the numbers are severe before a founder even reaches the elite instruments.
+Preliminary 2025 reporting on Horizon Europe placed the overall success rate at around 12%, with some calls as low as 2%.

 That means in many cases between 88% and 98% of applicants do not receive funding.
 These are not marginal rejection rates.
 They show a system built around scarcity and competition.

 For research-led founders and academic applicants, the picture is only slightly less harsh.
-ERC Starting Grants 2024 recorded 3,474 submitted proposals and 494 selected, which corresponds to a success rate of about 14.2%.
+ERC Starting Grants 2024 recorded 3,474 submitted proposals and 494 selected.
+That corresponds to a success rate of about 14.2%.
 It is prestigious funding, but it still rejects the large majority of applicants.

-The EIC Accelerator: A Rejection Machine by Design
+The EIC Accelerator Is a Rejection Machine by Design

 The EIC Accelerator is often seen as one of the most attractive public innovation instruments in Europe.
 It is also one of the hardest to win.